meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 # What are we talking about in the first place?

-Nutrition science can be a hot potato, as people may approach it from any of several lenses:
+Nutrition science can be a hot potato, since people approach it from different lenses:

 1. Personal weight management
 2. Athletic performance